 There’s no surprise that people are divided and angry over politics and social issues.
 Most people are not taught how to have calm and productive discussions about challenging topics.
 What I wish to do is introduce the term “Ideological Rage”.
 I describe it as aggressive and intimidating behavior when discussing ideas.
 We’ve all seen people dig in, get angry and emotional, and use all kinds of arguments to “support” their beliefs.

 Ideological Rage, like road rage, should be recognized as unproductive and dangerous.
 To combat it, we need a campaign with sophisticated training to promote smart and efficient discourse.
 We need to acknowledge that we share our homes, workplaces, communities, and the planet.
 We need to encourage yielding or listening, instead of interrupting.
 We want people to withhold judgment so others can express their real concerns, not their anger and frustration.
 We want to help others speak with candor, insight, and dignity, so we can save time, money, and lives.

 Within our families, do we always agree with each other?
 I know I don’t.
 But we all know that there’s no point arguing over everything.
 We learn to listen, put ourselves in others’ shoes, choose our battles, fight fair, and to compromise.

 Corporations have a pressing need to address equality and discrimination issues among their ranks.
 Social media companies need to fight Ideological Rage on their platforms.
 We, however, can all benefit from the efficient flow of ideas, cooperation, and synergy.
 We simply need to take the lessons we’ve learned from the road, supercharge them, and apply them as widely as possible.

-Stay tuned for my upcoming article about how to understand others despite superficial differences.
+See my article about how to understand and respect others despite superficial differences.
 To learn more about listening, you can check out my book and online course: